remla25-team15/model-training/README.md

 The workflow in `.github/workflows/train.yml`:

 - Runs on `push` or `pull_request` to `main`
-- Builds and runs the Docker container
+- Runs the dvc pipeline
 - Uploads the trained models as an artifact

 ## Dependencies